 If you’re transferring to Manhattanville and have already taken the equivalent of Fundamentals of Schools and Teaching, we urge you to apply to the School of Education at the same time that you apply to Manhattanville so appropriate advising can begin as soon as possible.

 Manhattanville requires that undergraduate students declare both a Liberal Arts major and a second major in Education as part of the study plan.
-Education students pursuing a Bachelor of Fine Arts (BFA) choose Art Education as a Minor; they do not need a second major.
-Education students pursuing a BMus in Music Education do not require either.
 All Manhattanville undergraduates who wish to enroll in an education program in the School of Education must have at least a 2.75 GPA and need to submit test scores from either the SAT or the ACT as part of their application materials.
 Undergraduates pursuing the Dual Degree Honors Program must have a 3.40 GPA for acceptance in the Honors Program.

 New York State Liberal Arts Requirements According to Regents Rule 3.47(c), undergraduate degrees are distinguished by the minimum number of liberal arts credits required for each degree.
-The BFA and BMus require 30 credits of liberal arts coursework.
 The BA degree requires 90 credits of liberal arts coursework.
 Education courses are among the courses offered at Manhattanville that do not count toward the 90 liberal arts credits requirement.